 Cumberland Law Firm, LLC is a Better Business Bureau accredited law firm, which still strives to develop and maintain strong personal relationships with each client.
 Our tax attorneys in Atlanta have helped hundreds of individuals and businesses solve IRS and State tax issues.
 We take the time to listen to find out what is important to you, whether that be saving you time by dealing with the IRS on your behalf, resolving your matter quickly so that it does not interfere with your business, or minimizing the amount you have to pay to the IRS.
 At our firm, only an experienced tax attorney will work on your case.
+We compete based on providing above and beyond representation for our clients, utilizing competitive billing rates which are often substantially lower than our competition.
 We are not a tax relief or tax resolution company.

 We invite you to contact us to learn more about how our firm can assist you with your most complex and demanding legal challenges here in the Atlanta area.

 Alex O’Neal Mitchell, Esq.

 Alex O’Neil Mitchell practice focuses primarily on Federal (IRS) and State tax matters.
 Mitchell received his Bachelor of Science Degree in Criminal Justice from Jacksonville State University (JSU).
 While at JSU, he served as an assistant video coordinator for the football team.
 After graduating from JSU, Alex received a scholarship to attend Southern University Law Center.
 At Southern University Law Center, Alex was an active member of the American Bar Association, Phi Alpha Delta Fraternity, Black Law Student Association, Law Students for Reproductive Justice, Criminal Law Society (Secretary), and Sports and Entertainment Legal Association (Finance Director).
 After graduation, he obtained his license to practice law in Georgia.